mitchellh/vagrant-aws/README.md

   for credentials.
 * `block_device_mapping` - Amazon EC2 Block Device Mapping Property
 * `elb` - The ELB name to attach to the instance.
+* `unregisterElbFromAz` - Removes the ELB from the AZ on removal of the last instance if true (default).
+In non default VPC this has to be false.

 These can be set like typical provider-specific configuration: